 Some people choose to use chicken diapers, but these cannot be used 24 hours a day, so you’ll still need a plan to deal with poop cleanup.
 If you choose to use diapers, be sure to give the chicken a good amount of time to live diaper-free, and do not keep them in the diaper overnight.
 If your chicken companions don’t sleep in a designated chicken space set up for easy cleaning, it’s still pretty simple to create a cleanable sleep space by putting down some pee pads or blankets in the area where they sleep or under their perching spot (one thing to keep in mind with perches is that if they are close to a wall, the wall may end up covered in poop).
 Consider reserving diapers for times when the chicken is actively roaming outside of their designated space or are in an area that is difficult to set up for easy cleaning.

 Diapers will need to be emptied regularly and cleaned (and if you care for a hen, you’ll need to watch closely for signs she is going to lay an egg- or has laid an egg- so you can remove the diaper).
 One challenge with a diaper is that their poop is concealed, making it more difficult to know when there is poop that needs to be cleaned up.
 You’ll also need to watch carefully to make sure the chicken is comfortable in the diaper- backward walking, standing in an awkward position, or laying down and refusing to move after the diaper is attached are signs the diaper is causing an issue.
 Be sure to watch for any irritation from the diaper, especially in front of the wings.
 Depending on the design, it may be helpful to cover straps with a soft material to help prevent irritation.
 If you find that the diaper is causing irritation or that the chicken has developed a sore, discontinue use until the area is healed, and if you still want to pursue diapers, either try a different design or make alterations to the current diaper to prevent recurring issues.
-Also be aware that most designs cover the preen gland (found on the chicken’s back, near the base of their tail), which is another reason why the chicken will need a good amount of time out of the diaper- you don’t want to interfere with their ability to preen.
+Also be aware that most designs cover the a large gland that occurs in most birds, opens dorsally at the base of the tail feathers, and usually secretes an oily fluid which the bird uses in preening their feathers (also known as an oil gland or uropygial gland) (found on the chicken’s back, near the base of their tail), which is another reason why the chicken will need a good amount of time out of the diaper- you don’t want to interfere with their ability to preen.
 You may find that the feathers around their vent get a bit dirty, in which case you will have to clean them regularly.
 Warm water and paper towels usually do the trick nicely!

 Depending on your setup and how many chickens are living in your home, you may find that your home’s air quality is affected.
 Many people find it helpful to use one or more air filters to maintain healthy air quality for all residents, both human and non.